freqtrade/freqtrade/docs/freqai-running.md

     Tensorboard logging requires the FreqAI torch installation/docker image.

-The easiest way to use tensorboard is to open a separate shell and run:
+The easiest way to use tensorboard is to ensure `freqai.activate_tensorboard` is set to `True` (default setting) in your configuration file, run FreqAI, then open a separate shell and run:

 ```bash
 cd freqtrade